schneimi/rpi-gulden/README.md

 https://raw.githubusercontent.com/schneimi/rpi-gulden/master/Dockerfile

 ## Build from Dockerfile location
-Build G-DASH 1.02 and do all further configuration in G-DASH.
-This is the minimal build command as all other configuration can also be done via the G-DASH web interface.
+This is the minimal build command for G-DASH v1.02.
+All other configuration can also be done via the G-DASH web interface.

     docker build --force-rm --tag schneimi/rpi-gulden \
         --build-arg GULDEN_PASSWORD=$(cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 12 | head -n 1) \